beyarkay/update-existing-release/README.md

 An action to create a release or update it if it exists and publish assets into it.
 This ensures the tag is updated so that the release date is updated.

+This is typically aimed at updating a `latest` or `nightly` release, possibly from different workflows.
+This allows the release to always be available (never deleted) while always being up-to-date (the tag is updated to so the date shown by GitHub corresponds to the latest asset uploaded).

+*Drawbacks*:
+ - Assets must be manually deleted if you stop building them.
+ - Assets can be desynchronized when using multiple workflows if some are failing while others succeed.

 - [update-release](#update-release)
   - [Quick start](#quick-start)
     - [For builds lasting more than an hour](#for-builds-lasting-more-than-an-hour)